GeoscienceAustralia/hiperseis/seismic/gps_corrections/README.md

 # File index

 `au_island_stations.txt`: List of stations codes from Australian network which are located on islands.
-Start and end dates for exclusion are inclusive.

 `clock_error_exclusions.csv`: Data file listing stations and date ranges that should be excluded from traveltime tomography analysis due to suspect GPS clock during specified time intervals.